There are so many coconut products out there it is hard to figure out how to use them all. Fear not, this article will explain it all.

 The highest quality is achieved by getting a very low moisture content for a long shelf life without toasting or burning the fiber when grinding.
 Some brands separate more readily than others and would need to be mixed together before use, much like naturally made peanut butter.

 Coconut concentrate may be used in many ways.
 It’s great simply as a spread much like a nut butter.
 It is so good you might want to eat it right off the spoon!

 It may be mixed with warm water to make coconut milk.
 This is not as smooth as a coconut milk made from shredded or flaked coconut, but it’s good when you need just a little for a recipe.
 It’s great mixed with coconut oil and water as the base for a smoothie blended together with added fruit.
 It is so versatile!

 Coconut milk is the liquid from the mature or brown coconut.
 It may also be made at home from shredded or flaked coconut flesh.
 Of course, coconut milk is a great non dairy beverage, full of medium chain triglycerides for energy.

 Coconut water is the liquid from the young green coconut.
 It may be retrieved from fresh young coconuts by poking a hole in one and draining it.
 It may also be purchased as pure coconut water in tetra paks from various companies.
 Be sure to get the unflavored or plain water.
-It is full of electrolytes and some people kefir it for greater healing properties.
+It is full of electrolytes.

 Coconut sugar is made from the sap of the coconut palm and is collected much like sap from a maple tree.
 The sap flows from the flowering stem at the top of the tree called the inflorescense.
 The sap is simmered until it crystallizes and then is ground into fine grains.
 It may be substituted for refined white sugar in recipes although it is not as sweet.
 It is a disaccharide so it is not appropriate for people on the SCD or GAPS diets.